-We all love high FPS and great graphics, but sometimes, we can not have both at the same time and you must compromise one or the other.
+We all love high FPS and great graphics, but sometimes, we can not have the best of both worlds and you must learn to compromise.
 The same applies to Call of Duty: WWII where you need quite a good setup to get high frame rates.

 Anyways, here are the minimum and recommended system specifications for Call of Duty: WW2, which was released on the 3rd of November, 2017.